datacoves/docs/docs/how-tos/dbt/advenced-dbt-debug.md

 While `debug()` is not available in dbt Cloud, you can use it in Datacoves since you will have full access to the terminal.
 You can learn more about using `debug()` in [this article](https://docs.getdbt.com/blog/guide-to-jinja-debug)

-You will need to set the following environment variable and install ipdb
+You will need to install ipdbset and set the following environment variable.
 ```bash
 pip install ipdb
 export DBT_MACRO_DEBUGGING=1